Jimbocho Den 神保町 傳 (2015.11)

-As soon as i finished my meal at Jimbocho Den one month ago, i made a reservation for my second visit in November.
+Right i finished my meal at Jimbocho Den one month ago, i made a reservation for my next visit in November.
 Chef Zaiyu-san's unique understanding and creations of Japanese food is playful but very good in consistency throughout the menu.
 I loved his grilled and deep-fried dishes very much.
 More importantly, the atmosphere is very good - relax and homey.
 There is only one set of menu at Den and a rather affordable price, Zaiyu-san makes something different to the diners every time you visit Den, even you want to eat there the second day.

 Last time we had a savory and sour foie gras Monaka made of plum and pickles, we loved it as well as this sweer version with my favorite seasonal produce - chestnut.
 The foie gras was smooth and delicious and usual, the chestnut paste was natually sweet and pickles added a touch of refreshness.